Hoops roundup: Solon's lineup in flux, Mid-Prairie's streak, McCaffery's 1,000th point

 Sophomore Courtney Joens scored 14.6 a game for that juggernaut.
 She now plays for Illinois.

 Two of her younger sisters, junior Ashley and freshman Aubrey, lead this year’s iteration.
-Entering Friday, Ashley leads the team with 21.4 points and 11.4 boards per game, and Aubrey is chipping in 11.6 points per game.
+Entering Friday, Ashley paced the team with 21.4 points and 11.4 boards per game, and Aubrey was chipping in 11.6 points per game.

 Area scores at press deadline: